Ph.D. (by Practice): Filmmakers with Disabilities and Creative Expression in Contemporary, Urban India

 This project intends to make an impact on making creative avenues available to PwDs in India in the near future, while enriching global perspectives on film expression and inclusive practice.
 The research will culminate in a collaborative documentary film (We Make Film) and a written thesis.

-Through the production process and screenings of the film, the project intends to garner national and international interest and eventually organise an advisory group.
-This will be in India and aims to create future inclusive opportunities for people with disabilities in audio-visual media production.
+Through the production process and screenings of the film, the project intends to garner national and international interest and eventually organise an advisory group based in India.
 This will consist of diverse stakeholders and work towards a policy engagement pathway in India.
-It also aims to connect and contribute to the ongoing discussion on filmmaking by people with disabilities across the world and especially, in the global south.
+The aim will be to create future inclusive opportunities for people with disabilities in audio-visual media production, to connect collaborators across abilities, and to contribute to the currently topical discussions on diversity and filmmaking in the world from disability and global south perspectives.

 Follow research updates here.